 Worry not!
 You might don’t know, but there are hundreds of travel companies that organized trips for solo travelers who want to meet others.

-Some of them are exclusive for solo female travelers other for mixed group.
+Some of them are exclusive for solo female travelers others for mixed groups.

 Travel companies for solo female groups

-Here a list of travel companies that I don’t personally know but I have just discovered and they organize amazing high-end tours for all ages and style for [email protected] only (I do not have any personal commercial relationship with the below travel sites and I haven’t experienced any of their tours).
+Here is a list of travel companies that I don’t personally know but I have just discovered and they organize amazing high-end tours for all ages and styles for women only (I do not have any personal commercial relationship with the below travel sites and I haven’t experienced any of their tours).